joelouthan/Theologicus/src/genesis/genesis03-1-13.md

 ### God is holy

->3:2 The woman said to the serpent, “We may eat the fruit from the trees in the garden.But about the fruit of the tree in the middle of the garden, God said, ‘You must not eat it or touch it, or you will die.’”
+>3:2 The woman said to the serpent, “We may eat the fruit from the trees in the garden.
+But about the fruit of the tree in the middle of the garden, God said, ‘You must not eat it or touch it, or you will die.’”

 Did you catch that?
 What is the difference between what God commanded and what Eve repeated?